-There is no cure for the common cold, but there are benefits from certain medications at certain times.
+There is no cure for the common cold, but there are clinically-proven benefits from the right medications at the right times.

-Note: Use all of the zinc lozenges (6 per day for 3 days).
-For the other medications, more tablets are provided than needed, in the event you misplace a tablet.
+Note: Use all of the zinc lozenges (6 per day for the first 72 hours).
+Other medications include more tablets than needed, in the event you misplace a tablet.

 Use: Sore throat, Runny nose at the onset of a cold

 Strategy: Take one BestHealth zinc lozenge at the earliest sign of a cold (within 24-48 hours of onset) & every 2-4 hours while awake.
 Take 6 lozenges per day for the first 72 hours.
 Six lozenges per day provide the proper dose of zinc for ages 18+.
 Suck the lozenges; do not chew.
 Do not swallow whole; do not lay down until lozenge has fully dissolved.

 The zinc must coat your throat.
 If consuming around mealtime, take the lozenge after a meal.
 Avoid anything to eat or drink 15 minutes after taking.
 Do not have citric fruits or citric juices 30 minutes before or after taking the lozenge as these deactivate the zinc.